JohanBlome/encapp/README.tests.md

     * unit will be frames in the java world
     * python world will allow time units too
   * example: 300  // play 300 frames at the original file framerate, then quit

+* "pursuit": int
+  * encapp will try to start this many codecs with the same configuration.

+* "realtime":
+  * unless realtime is set or video is displayed, encoding will run as fast as possible.

+* "stoptime_sec":
+  * same as playout but in sec time instead

+* "show":
+  * if possible sow the vidoe on the device screen

+* "device_decode":
+  * decode a compressed file on device and not on host.

 Shortcuts (host side only):
 * "resolution": str